building

 • Separate entrances for each dwelling unit needs to have a 36" x 6'8" door to the public way.

-• All life safety features must be up-to-date.
+• All life-safety must be up to date.

 • Egress windows in sleeping rooms need to have 5.7 square feet of openable space.

-• Opening windows must have a maximum sill height of 44" above the floor level.
+• Opening of windows have a maximum sill height of 44" above the floor level.

 • All livable space has a 7 ft. minimum ceiling height.